 “The end-of-year Rising Reader Book Awards is our most popular reading program with teachers, principals, parents, and of course, with the young honorees,” said Karen Clawson, K is for Kids’ founder and volunteer executive director.
 “It’s so good knowing that the kids will enjoy reading their books over the summer, too.”

 As the foundation nears its 10th anniversary, Karen reflected on the remarkable growth the young organization has had.
 “This season we hit another new record in our community outreach thanks to our ambitious student leaders, their families, our board and advisory council members, and the foundation’s impassioned supporters — the Schulze Family Foundation, Arthrex, Comcast, Barnes & Noble, GL Homes, and California Pizza Kitchen.

 This year we also give special thanks to the family of author Dottie Withrow.
-Dottie passed away this past autumn and her family donated her beautiful books to K is for Kids so that we could put them in the hands of children who needed them most.
+Dottie passed away this past autumn and her family donated her beautiful books to K is for Kids so that we could get them into the hands of children who needed them most.
 It’s a wonderful feeling knowing that Dottie’s wonderful stories will be shared for generations to come.”

-With more than 30 schools benefiting from the foundation’s Readers and Leaders program, the Boys & Girls Club was also a grantee, receiving the largest award in 2016-17.
+With more than 30 schools benefiting from the foundation’s Readers and Leaders program, the Boys & Girls Clubs (Collier County and Immokalee) received the largest grant award in 2016-17.

 To learn more about K is for Kids’ Readers and Leaders program, or the Rising Readers program, click here email Karen@kisforkids.org or call 239-596-KIDS(5437).

 Special thanks go to our top supporters: